The 10 Best Robotic Pets

 video play icon

-This wiki has been updated 27 times since it was first published in December of 2017.
+This wiki has been updated 28 times since it was first published in December of 2017.
 The benefits of pet ownership are well established — from teaching kids responsibility and promoting more active lifestyles to providing therapeutic companionship and improving sleep.
 These robotic versions are programmed to behave much like their living, breathing counterparts, but without the need for expensive kibble, HEPA filters or trips to the vet.
 Some can even help you learn to code.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Zuru Robo Alive